EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 - Update your depreciation schedule

-- Use temporary full expensing if eligible for asset purchases made before 30 June 2025
+- Check eligibility for instant asset write-off for purchases made before 30 June 2025

 6. Superannuation for Staff

-Super is only deductible when paid.
-Ensure June quarter super is paid and cleared before 30 June 2025 to claim the deduction.
+Super is only deductible when paid and received by the fund.
+Ensure June quarter super is paid and cleared before 30 June 2025 to claim the deduction in the current year.
+Allow sufficient processing time.

 7. PAYG Withholding Annual Reporting

 Prepare and finalise Single Touch Payroll (STP) declarations for all employees.
-These must be lodged with the ATO by 14 July 2025.
+These must be finalised by 14 July 2025.

 8. Review Business Structure